antoniosMavridis/N-gram-Language-Models-and-Context-Aware-Spelling-Correction/README.md

 In addition, the assignment involves evaluating the models and corrector on test data, calculating Word Error Rate (WER) and Character Error Rate (CER).
 Detailed steps for training, testing, and evaluating the models are outlined below, along with the corresponding code implementations.

+The project is organized into two main sections:

+- Source_Code folder: This folder contains the source code for the assignment.
+- Report.pdf: This PDF file contains screenshots and explanations of every part of the assignment.

 ---

 ## 2. [Optional]